igrmk/juicv/README.md

-# juicv, LaTeX CV class focused on compactness
+# juicv | LaTeX class for compact CVs and cover letters

 The class is loosely inspired by the [AltaCV](https://github.com/liantze/AltaCV) class, though it has diverged so significantly that none of the original code remains.